 Is bamboo better than microfiber for humidity control?

 Yes.
 Microfiber is a synthetic fabric that is water-resistant, meaning it simply pushes moisture around or traps it in a thin layer, leading to clamminess.
-Bamboo actively pulls moisture away from the skin and allows it to evaporate into the air, providing true temperature and humidity regulation.
+Bamboo actively pulls moisture away from the skin and allows it to evaporate into the air, keeping you cooler and drier.

 How can I ensure I don't damage the bamboo fibers?